What is EMDR Therapy?

 Eye movement desensitization and reprocessing (EMDR) is a fairly new, nontraditional type of psychotherapy.
-It's growing in popularity, particularly for treating post-traumatic stress disorder (PTSD).
-PTSD often occurs after experiences such as military combat, physical assault, rape, or car accidents.
+It's getting more popular, particularly for treating posttraumatic stress disorder (PTSD).
+PTSD often happens after experiences such as military combat, physical assault, rape, or car accidents.

-Although research continues, EMDR remains controversial among some health care professionals.
+Although research has shown it's effective, EMDR remains controversial among some health care professionals.

 What Can You Expect From EMDR?